-Given the scope of work required to implement the recognition and disclosure requirements under the Topic 606 standard, we began our assessment process in 2014 and have since made significant progress, including the identification of necessary changes to our policies, processes, systems and controls.
+Given the scope of work required to implement the recognition and disclosure requirements under the Topic 606 standard, we began our assessment process in 2014 and have since made significant progress, including the identification and on-going implementation of necessary changes to our policies, processes, systems and controls.

-We do not expect the new standard to have a material impact on the timing of revenue recognition related to our cloud-based subscription offerings.
-However, we expect the new standard to have a material impact on the timing of revenue and expense recognition for our contracts related to on-premises offerings, in which we grant customers the right to deploy our subscription service on the customer's own servers, without significant penalty.
+We do not expect the Topic 606 standard to have a material impact on the timing of revenue recognition related to our cloud-based subscription offerings.
+However, we expect this new standard to have a material impact on the timing of revenue and expense recognition for our contracts related to onpremises offerings, in which we grant customers the right to deploy our software on the customer's own servers, without significant penalty.
 Under this new standard, the requirement to have vendor specific objective evidence (VSOE) for undelivered elements is eliminated.
 As such, we may be required to recognize as revenue a portion of the sales price upon delivery of the software, compared to the current practice of recognizing the entire sales price ratably over an estimated subscription period due to the lack of VSOE.
-To the extent the amounts recognized as revenue have not been billed, the accrued revenue will be recorded as unbilled receivables on our condensed consolidated balance sheets.
-We currently believe that our total revenues reported for the year ended December 31, 2016 would have increased by approximately \$22 to \$27 million on a pro forma basis if the new standard had been applied for the entire 2016 fiscal year starting on January 1, 2016.
+To the extent the amounts recognized as revenue have not been billed, the accrued revenue will be recorded as unbilled receivables on our consolidated balance sheets.
+We currently believe our total revenues reported for the year ended December 31, 2016 would have increased by approximately \$10 to \$15 million on a pro forma basis if the new standard had been applied for the entire 2016 fiscal year starting on January 1, 2016.

-In addition, we expect the new standard to change the way we account for commissions paid on both our on-premises offerings and our cloud-based subscription offerings.
+In addition, we expect the Topic 606 standard to change the way we account for commissions paid on both our on-premises offerings and our cloud-based subscription offerings.
 Our current practice is to defer only direct and incremental commission costs to obtain a contract and amortize those costs over the contract term for both our on-premises offerings and our cloud-based subscription offerings.
-Under the new standard, we will defer all incremental commission costs to obtain customer contracts for both our on-premises offerings and our cloud-based subscription offerings.
-Commissions allocated to the software element of our on-premise offerings will be expensed immediately under the new standard, while commissions allocated to the support element of our on-premise offerings as well as commissions paid on our cloud-based subscription offerings will be amortized over an expected period of benefit, which we have determined to be approximately five years.
-As a result, we currently expect the deferred commissions asset to increase and the related amortization expense in each reporting period to decrease under the new standard.
-The aggregate impact resulting from changes in the way we account for commission expense for both our cloud-based subscription offerings and our on-premise offerings is expected to reduce our sales and marketing expenses by approximately \$22 to \$27 million for the year ended December 31, 2016.
+Under this new standard, we will defer all incremental commission costs to obtain customer contracts, including indirect costs that are not tied to a specific contract, for both our on-premises offerings and our cloud-based subscription offerings.
+Commissions allocated to the software element of our on-premises offerings, which are delivered up front, will be expensed immediately under this new standard, while commissions allocated to the support element of our on-premises offerings as well as commissions paid on our cloud-based subscription offerings, which are delivered over time, will be amortized over an expected period of benefit, which we have determined to be approximately five years.
+As a result, we currently expect the deferred commissions asset to increase and the related amortization expense in each reporting period to decrease under this new standard.
+The aggregate impact resulting from changes in the way we account for commission expense for both our cloud-based subscription offerings and our on-premises offerings would have reduced our sales and marketing expenses by approximately \$20 to \$25 million on a pro forma basis for the year ended December 31, 2016 if the new standard had been applied for the entire 2016 fiscal year starting on January 1, 2016.

-We are continuing to evaluate the impact of the adoption of this standard on our condensed consolidated financial statements, including our footnotes, and our preliminary assessments are subject to change.
+We are continuing to evaluate the impact of the adoption of this standard on our consolidated financial statements, including the tax effects related to the revenue and commission adjustments discussed above and the increased disclosure requirements on our footnotes.
+Our preliminary assessments are subject to change.